 Fun fact: pollinators are responsible for bringing us one out of every 3 bites of food.
-Not so fun fact: pollinator populations are declining globally, due to major issues like habitat loss, pesticides, invasive species.
-Big problems for pollinators means big problems for the foods we eat.
+Not so fun fact: pollinator populations are declining globally, due to major issues like habitat loss, pesticides, and invasive species.
+The simple math?
+Big problems for pollinators equals big problems for the foods we eat.
 June is National Pollinator Month, a time to spread awareness about the challenges pollinators face, and what we can do to support them.

 While there are over 100,000 different pollinators on earth, one of the most visible pollinators are, of course, bees.
 We’ve got a particular affinity for bees, as they produce one of our most treasured superfoods: bee pollen, the nutrient-packed morsels found inside Tropical Zing.